Year 3

 Each week children take part in a times table challenge where they have 3 minutes to answer questions based on their times table and related division facts.
 It is important to build times table fluency as speedy recall will enable them to progress and prepares them for the governments Year 4 Multiplication Check.
 TTRockstars (TTRS) can also help, further details of TTRS are at the bottom of this page.
 Click on the following links to view the weekly times table challenges.

-To further support your children at home, please encourage them to learn their times tables and to practise and remember our Key Instant Recall Facts (KIRFs) for Autumn term.
-Please click on the following links for Year 3 KIRFs, we are now focussing on Summer 1.
+To further support your children at home, please encourage them to learn their times tables and to practise and remember our Key Instant Recall Facts (KIRFs).
+Please click on the following links for Year 3 KIRFs, we are now focussing on Summer 2.

 Science

-This half term we will be focussing on Hindu Dharma and our key enquiry question is 'How can Brahman be everywhere and in everything?
+This half term we will be focussing on Sanatana Dharma and our key enquiry question is 'Does visiting the River Ganges make a person a better Sanatani?'

 PSHE